scottwatanuki/ScottWatanuki/README.md

 ### Hi there 👋

 Hello!
-My name is Scott Watanuki, and I’m an undergraduate student at the Georgia Institute of Technology, majoring in Computer Science with concentrations in Artificial Intelligence and Computational Science & Engineering.
+My name is Scott Watanuki, and I’m an rising junior at the Georgia Institute of Technology, majoring in Computer Science with concentrations in Artificial Intelligence and Information Internetworks.
 Please feel free to contact me!